nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_

+### Editing a person

+1. Editing a person's name while all persons are being shown
+   1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+   2. Test case: `update /name Test 1`

+      Expected: Name of the first contact should change to `Test`.
+System should show details of the old and new name of the contact.

+   3. Test case: `update /name Test 0`

+      Expected: No person is updated.
+Error details shown in the status message.
+2. Editing other attributes of a person
+   1. Prerequisites: List all persons using the 'list' command.
+Multiple persons in the list.

+   2. Test case: `update /phone 12345678 1`

+      Expected: Phone number of first contact should change to `12345678`.
+System should show details of old and new phone number.

+   3. Test case: `update /email test@email.com 1`

+      Expected: Email of first contact should change to `test@email.com`.
+System should show details of the old and new email of the contact.

+   4. _{ Likewise for `course`, `specialisation`, `link`, `grad`, `priority`, `tag` }_

 ### Deleting a person